The toughest Roads

 c-img-new c-img-new

-The penalty for a 2nd offense DUI in Massachusetts is a minimum of 60 days up to 2½ years in a house of correction, a fine ranging from $600 to $10,000, plus a $250 Head Injury Assessment and $50 Victims of Drunk Driving Assessment.
-A 2nd offense DUI conviction cannot be filed or continued without a finding (CWOF’ed), and there can be no suspended sentence or probation until 30 at least 30 days in jail are served.
+In terms of penalties, a second DUI conviction can result in 60 days to 2½ years in a house of correction, fines ranging from $600 to $10,000, and additional assessments, including a $250 Head Injury Assessment and a $50 Victims of Drunk Driving Assessment.
+Unlike first offenses, a second DUI conviction cannot be continued without a finding (CWOF) or suspended; you must serve at least 30 days in jail.